WHAT: Students of physical therapy/physiotherapy presenting their research projects through a series of tweets

 WHY: Unique and global approach to sharing ideas and research.
 A great opportunity for students to share their work and for students/clinicians/academics to learn together.

-We would like to extend an open invitation to Physiotherapy programmes from around the world to join this project and have the opportunity for one of your students to present their research in the first Student Physio Twitter Conference on 1st May 2020!
+We would like to invite Physiotherapy students, academics and clinicians from around the world to join us as virtual delegates for the first Student Physio Twitter Conference on 1st May 2020!